 Software Engineer Interview Questions

-If you're a software engineer, see these interview questions about the skills and attributes that qualify you the job.
+If you're a software engineer, see these interview questions about the skills and attributes that qualify you for the job.
+Some of the common ones include:

 Questions About Your Personal Attributes